-I may have never discovered my passion for photography without the help of one of my friends from high-school, Cody Briggs, @Codeu on Instagram.
+I may have never discovered my passion for photography without the help of one of my friends from high school, Cody Briggs, @Codeu on Instagram.
 We were out for a hike on Mt.
 Arrowsmith when I noticed him taking quite a few pictures with his phone.
 I asked him if he did anything with the photos, then he explained Instagram to me and the art of editing on your iPhone.
-Brining some more life into the photo putting your own feel into the image.
+Bringing some more life into the photo and putting your own feel into the image.

 If you could have any photograph on your wall, what would it be?

-Photographs to me should invoke a memory, thought and/or feeling.
+Photographs to me should invoke a memory, thought, and/or feeling.
 This is why I enjoy having my own photographs on my walls because they bring back all the great memories I have of those trips.
-But I wouldn't mind a having Ansel Adams photo of the Tetons hanging in my home.
+But I wouldn't mind having Ansel Adams's photo of the Tetons hanging in my home.

 Do you have any advice you would like to pass on to other photographers? (technical advice for the amateur photographers out there would be great.
 You do such amazing outdoor photography; how can someone improve their ability to take photos of the outdoors?)

-The most important advice I have would be to always be out shooting, trying new things and to explore new places.
-If your doing a lot of landscape photography it may be beneficial to have a graduated filter, neutral density filter and/or polarizer.
+The most important advice I have would be to always be out shooting, trying new things, and exploring new places.
+If your doing a lot of landscape photography it may be beneficial to have a graduated filter, neutral density filter, and/or polarizer.
 The graduated filter will help balance bright skies and dark landscapes and the neutral density filter will reduce the amount of light reaching the sensor allowing you to shoot long exposures and the polarizer will reduce the glare that you can get from water or shiny surfaces.
-The neutral density is great for when you want to show the movement of the clouds or create cloudy looking water.
+The neutral density is great for when you want to show the movement of the clouds or create cloudy-looking water.

 What camera do you use on an everyday basis?

 My iPhone 6s and Canon 5Ds are my tools of choice at the moment.
-Like I mentioned above the iPhone is a great camera because it is easy to always have with you, and when i m looking for higher quality I use my DSLR.
+As I mentioned above the iPhone is a great camera because it is easy to always have with you, and when I'm looking for higher quality I use my DSLR.